 Following a structure is one of the most important aspects of writing.
 It could be the difference between you writing “well” and not-so-much.
-In fact, you could be beautifully eloquent with your words – but if your structure doesn’t work, your efforts may be overshadowed.
+You could be beautifully eloquent with your words – but if your structure doesn’t work, your efforts may be overshadowed.

-Don’t take an unfocused approach to blogging.
-Develop a formula for your own content that spans way past intro, body conclusion.
+Don’t take an unfocused approach to the blog.
+Develop a formula for your content that spans way past intro, body conclusion.

-Here’s an example structure that was suggested to us by Jenna Wilson from popular writing service:
+Here’s an example structure that was suggested to us by Jenna Wilson from a popular writing service: